enpiicom/wp-plugin-enpii-base/readme.txt

 Enpii Base switches to Laravel’s HTTP kernel at the wp_loaded action, bypassing WordPress’s default query and template system.
 For API requests, it skips session management to keep things stateless while syncing user data between WordPress and Laravel.

 == Changelog ==

+= 0.8.1 - 2024-11-11 =

+Update Enpii Base Helper to generate the URL of a full WordPress URL with domain name to a named route.

 = 0.8.0 - 2024-11-09 =